ledongthuc/example/relay/README.md

 Because relay is a switch, it has two main state: closed and open.
 + Closed: While closing, the relay allows keep current in circuit.
 It called is "closed circuit".
-+ Open: While openning, the relay interupt circuit and current doesn't work in circuit.
++ Open: While opening, the relay interrupts circuit and current doesn't work in circuit.
 It called is "open circuit".

 ![relay](images/relay_state.png "relay")

 # Relay's connections

-In relay, we have six connections. three is used to control the state of relay, three used to connect to circuit (to make circuit is closed or open)
+In relay, we have six connections.
+Three is used to control the state of relay, three used to connect to circuit (to make circuit is closed or open)

 ![relay](images/relay_connections.png "relay")